OMR-Research/Smashcima/docs/04_affine-objects-and-rendering.md

 - `ScenePoint` a 2D point
 - `Region` a polygonal area outline in the scene

 For example, when you have a `Point` it consists of two coordinates: X and Y. But these coordinates have no meaning on their own.
 The point has to be placed into an `AffineSpace`, that defines what these numbers mean in spatial terms.
-Therefore a `ScenePoint` is nothing more than a `Point` combined with an `AffineSpace` reference.
+Therefore, a `ScenePoint` is nothing more than a `Point` combined with an `AffineSpace` reference.

 ### Space hierarchy

 Each affine space can be placed into another existing affine space as a child.
 Its position within the parent space is defined by an affine `Transform`.
 An affine transform is just a linear transform (rotation, scale, skew, mirror) that also allows for translational movement (translation).

-Another words, in the parent space, the child space's origin can be placed anywhere and the child space can be deformed and rotated in any way that keeps its coordinate grid as straight lines that are evenly spaced.
+In other words, in the parent space, the child space's origin can be placed anywhere and the child space can be deformed and rotated in any way that keeps its coordinate grid as straight lines that are evenly spaced.

 This nesting of affine spaces lets us take a subset of the scene's visual objects (attached to the child space) and place them anywhere within the parent space as one piece.
 This means that, for example, a glyph synthesizer can operate in the glyph's local affine space, placing all the glyph strokes properly and then a music notation synthesizer can position the glyph as a whole on a staff.